 Phoenix parks have created well-marked walking paths in parks all over the Valley.
 For more information and a map of city parks, click here.

 Create a FREE WalkPHX membership.
 Join organized walks and get to know your neighbors.
 Or, simply find self-guided walking paths by looking for WalkPHX signs at city parks.

 City of Phoenix Parks

 A Valley favorite is Encanto Park, in Central Phoenix.
 There are water features to walk around, which is always nice here in the desert.
 There’s plenty for the whole family, including Enchanted Island Amusement Park.

 Another gorgeous park to walk around is Papago Park, near the Phoenix Zoo.
 The red buttes are a distinctive site and the views of the Phoenix sunset are perfect.
 It’s a 5K track, too, if you’re thinking about picking up the speed a bit.

-Go out at your convenience and decide what works best for you.
+Go out walking at your convenience and decide what works best for you.
 It’s easy to walk a short distance and turn around.
-Chose to continue on for a couple of laps.
+Choose to continue on for a couple of laps.
 Pick up the pace to make it more challenging, or keep it more relaxed with a pleasant stroll.
 Additionally, many of the paths have exercise stations so you can improve your balance, build upper-body strength, or do core exercises.